UNDERGRADUATE STUDIES

 Among the issues addressed, Ulrik Ringborg, Secretary-General of the EACS, emphasized that a Mission on Cancer must cover the entire cancer research continuum for both prevention and therapeutics.
 The meeting also presented a unified view about establishing high-quality networked infrastructures to decrease cancer incidence, increase the cure rate, improve patient survival and quality of life, and ideally deal with research and care inequalities across the EU (9).
 Closing the meeting, Commissioner Carlos Moedas, a key figure in European science policy, reiterated his staunch support for the Cancer Mission currently being implemented in Horizon Europe, instilling confidence in the future of cancer research in Europe (Fig.22).

 Since the Porto Conference, several meetings have discussed the above issues (10,11).
 In particular, the fifth Gago Conference at the DKFZ in Heidelberg in 2023 (Fig.23) and the Pontifical Academy of Sciences and EACS conference in 2023 have provided an international overview of the increasing cancer problem (Fig. 24) ( https://www.pas.va/content/dam/casinapioiv/pas/pdfvari/statements/statement_strategies_cancer.pdf).
-A follow-up Conference on Cancer Research, Healthcare and Prevention: Structuring Translational Research to Increase Innovation and Reduce Inequalities will take place at the Vatican in May 2025.
-The Conference aims to provide a constructive and critical review of ongoing activities that will be open for discussion and evaluation by representatives of the cancer research field from different continents.

 Today, Europe´s Beating Cancer Plan (EBCP) and the Mission on Cancer (MoC), implemented in 2020-21 by the European Commission, offer to organise cancer therapeutics/care, prevention, and research to decrease fragmentation ( https://www.nfp4health.eu/otherinitiatives/eu-cancer-beating-plan-eu-cancer-mission/).
 They will make high-quality and innovative cancer therapeutics/care available for all patients, regardless of their background or circumstances, increase the critical mass of translational research, and establish the necessary research infrastructures to promote evidence-based and cost-effective cancer therapeutics/care and prevention.
 These initiatives, with their potential to revolutionise cancer treatment and prevention, bring hope and optimism for a future where cancer is no longer a major threat.